NativeScript/firebase/packages/firebase-firestore/README.md

 	});
 ```

-The method also provides support for updating deeply nested values via dot-notation:
+The method also provides support for updating deeply nested values via the dot notation.
+The following example updates the `zipcode` property of the `address` object which is a property of an `info` object.

 ```ts
 import { firebase } from '@nativescript/firebase-core';